intermine/im-docs/versioned_docs/version-5.0.0/intermine/upgrade.md

 * deletion of deprecated Bioschemas DataRecord profile.

 :::info
-To be able to download intermine artifacts, you need to apply some changes on the build.gradle of you MINE in order to replace jcenter() repo with mavenCentral().
+To be able to download intermine artifacts, you need to apply some changes on the build.gradle of your MINE in order to replace jcenter() repo with mavenCentral().
 See biotestmine [build.gradle](https://github.com/intermine/biotestmine/blob/master/build.gradle) for an example.
 :::

 This release still supports the legacy (JSP based) user interface but we strongly encourage to use BlueGenes instead.